-Jacob Funk Kirkegaard is a senior associate with RHG and leads the firm’s advanced economies analysis.
-Jacob is also a senior fellow at the Peterson Institute for International Economics, where he focuses on structural economic reform issues in Europe and other OECD countries, pension and healthcare systems, labor market developments, demographic trends, immigration policy, foreign direct investments and the productivity impacts of information technology.
+Jacob is also a senior fellow at the Peterson Institute for International Economics, where he focuses on structural economic reform issues in Europe and other Organisation for Economic Co-operation and Development countries.
+His expertise includes pension and healthcare systems, labor market developments, demographic trends, immigration policy, foreign direct investments, and the productivity impacts of information technology.

-He speaks frequently on European and OECD country structural economic issues at the Peterson Institute, other Washington, DC think tanks, the IMF, the European Commission and various academic and private institutions.
-He has testified before the US Senate, the US House of Representatives and the European Parliament.
+Jacob speaks frequently on European and OECD country structural economic issues at various academic and private institutions, including the International Monetary Fund and the European Commission.
+He has testified before the US Congress and the European Parliament.